apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Victoria and David Beckham recreate their wedding day photos 25 years later**
+**Law enforcement involved shooting in Yellowstone National Park - Yellowstone National Park (U.S**

-You can read more about it [here](https://www.cnn.com/2024/07/04/style/victoria-david-beckham-wedding-anniversary-purple-outfits/index.html).
+You can read more about it [here](https://www.nps.gov/yell/learn/news/240704.htm).

 ## Requirements
 - Python 3.8